-Forget about dedicated e-readers — the best ebooks apps let you read things directly on your smartphone or tablet.
-Apple's Books (with a new Reading Goals feature in last fall's iOS 13 update) and Google Play Books already do a great job as stock apps, but specialist reading apps can add numerous extras, from highly configurable settings, support for odd formats, read-all-you-can subscriptions and more.
+Forget about dedicated e-readers — the best ebooks apps let you read everything from books to articles to comics directly on your smartphone or tablet.
+Apple's Books and Google Play Books already do a great job as stock apps, but specialist reading apps bring additional features to the fix — highly configurable settings, support for odd formats and read-all-you-can subscriptions just to name a few.

 The best ebooks apps to download today

 Amazon's Kindle app is a multi-platform e-book juggernaut, featuring marketplace, reader and library management features.
 More than 1 million titles are available in the Kindle store, from the latest bestsellers to free classics.

 A customizable display lets you set font size, brightness and other settings.
 Also, Kindle syncs your last page read, bookmarks, highlights and notes between devices and platforms.

 One of the best things about the Kindle app is Kindle Unlimited program.
 Through that program, Kindle users are able to access to thousands of audiobooks and e-books for a monthly fee.
 Overall, Kindle provides an excellent mix of usability, legibility, value and variety to feed your reading habits.

 It used to be known as Serial Box, but a name change to Realm hasn't changed the app's approach to getting a good story.
 You don't have to shell out for a complete audiobook, with Realm instead offering shorter, episodic content in bite-sized chunks of novels.
 If you've resumed commuting, Realm's installments are just about the perfect length.

 You can pick from a range of genres — drama, fantasy, sci-fi and more.
 The first episode is usually free, with subsequent installments costing $1.99.
 You get both text and audio versions of a story, and discounts on the full version are available with a season pass.